-In order to formally withdraw from a course, the student must complete a Student Initiated Withdrawal Form.
-The student is encouraged to read through the refund policies, and discuss the impact of withdrawing with their instructor, advisor, financial aid staff, and/or Veterans' Coordinator.
+In order to formally withdraw from a course, the student must complete a Student Withdrawal Form.
+The student is encouraged to read through the refund policies and discuss the impact of withdrawing with their instructor, advisor, financial aid staff, and/or Veterans Coordinator.

 Individual instructors may have attendance requirements in individual classes.
-The instructor will notify the student if they are at risk of being withdrawn from an individual course due to the attendance requirements outlined on the Instructor's Course Requirements for an individual course.
-The instructor will notify the student's advisor and the Veterans' Coordinator if an instructor initiated withdrawal is imminent for courses that have an attendance policy.
-Instructors not having a course specific attendance policy are not allowed to withdraw students due to attendance.
+The instructor will notify the student if they are at risk of being withdrawn from an individual course due to the attendance requirements outlined on the Instructor Course Requirements for an individual course.
+The instructor will notify the student's advisor, financial aid staff, and/or the Veteran's Coordinator if an instructor initiated student withdrawal is imminent.

 A withdrawal occurring before the 10% census reporting period ends for that course will not be included on the student's transcript.
-This is considered dropping a course.